 Time Out says

-The fierce Charlize Theron gets an action film of her own, one that doesn’t quite deserve her
+Charlize Theron kicks multiple butts in an action film that doesn’t quite deserve her

-The impending fall of the Berlin Wall is our 1989 backdrop as we follow British agent Lorraine Broughton (Theron, with killer shades and a wobbly accent) through a typically faux-complicated spy narrative: an undercover mole is murdered and a top-secret list is threatened.
-As part of her assignment to gain access to a Russian intelligence network, Lorraine is paired with unflappable Berlin station chief David Percival (James McAvoy) and falls into a steamy affair with a double-crossing seductress (Sofia Boutella).
-Meanwhile, a distracting second timeline has a CIA spook (John Goodman) interrogating a bruised Lorraine in a slow drip of flashbacks.
+It’s 1989 and the impending fall of the Berlin Wall is the backdrop as we follow British agent Lorraine Broughton (Theron, with killer shades and a wobbly accent) through a faux-complicated spy narrative.
+An undercover mole has been murdered and a top-secret list threatened.
+As part of her assignment to infiltrate a Russian intelligence network, Lorraine is paired with unflappable Berlin station chief David Percival (James McAvoy) and falls into bed with a double-crossing French agent (Sofia Boutella).
+Meanwhile, a distracting second timeline features a CIA spook (John Goodman) interrogating a bruised Lorraine in a slow drip of flashbacks.